What is an N+1 query?

 to each.

-provides two finder methods for specifying JOIN
+Active Record provides two finder methods for specifying JOIN clauses on the

-resulting SQL namely joins
+resulting SQL namely joins and left_outer_joins.joins method should be

-method is used for queries
+used for INNER JOIN whereas the left_outer_joins method is used for queries

-using LEFT OUTER JOIN
+using LEFT OUTER JOIN.

-query performed on two tables, compares each row of table_1 with
+An INNER JOIN query performed on two tables, compares each row of table_1 with

 each row of table_2 to find all pairs of rows which satisfy the join condition,